 House Hunters: Multinational

-This award-winning time-based work critiques the destructiveness and waste involved in DIY culture, tying it to the excesses and profit-seeking motives of multinational corporations.
+This parody critiques the destructiveness and waste involved in DIY culture, tying it to the excesses and profit-seeking motives of multinational corporations.
 By personifying such corporations as a couple buying a home, the entry point for the average viewer is the real estate agent: complicit in the abuse by perpetual obligation and servitude required by capitalism.
 Just like the quarterly earnings report, many in American culture aspire toward ascension to a higher level, without any appreciation for what is already in-hand.

 it’s a human!